-- The hospital-level episode-of-care RSP for each measure is estimated using a hierarchical generalized linear model (HGLM). - The developer used a team of clinicians to reviewed all 189 Condition Categories (CCs) and excluded those that were not relevant to the Medicare population or that were not clinically relevant to the AMI payment outcome (e.g., attention deficit disorder, female infertility). - Clinically relevant CCs were selected as candidate variables; some of these CCs were combined into clinically coherent groups.
-Other adjustment variables included age, history of PCI, and history of CABG. - To inform variable selection, the developer performed a modified approach to stepwise generalized linear model regression.

-- The developer reviewed these results and decided to retain all risk-adjustment variables above a 90% cutoff (i.e., to retain variables that were significant at the p<0.05 level in at least 90% of the bootstrap samples). - For this endorsement maintenance submission, the quasi-R2 slightly increased up to 0.078, suggesting that about eight percent of the variation in payment could be explained by patient-level risk factors. - The developer tested the impact of dual eligible status and the AHRQ SES index as social risk factors.
+- The hospital-level episode-of-care RSP for each measure is estimated using a hierarchical generalized linear model (HGLM). - The developer used a team of clinicians to reviewed all 189 Condition Categories (CCs) and excluded those that were not relevant to the Medicare population or that were not clinically relevant to the HF payment outcome (e.g., attention deficit disorder, female infertility). - Clinically relevant CCs were selected as candidate variables; some of these CCs were combined into clinically coherent groups.
+Other adjustment variables included age. - To inform variable selection, the developer performed a modified approach to stepwise generalized linear model regression. - The developer reviewed these results and decided to retain all risk-adjustment variables above a 90% cutoff (i.e., to retain variables that were significant at the p<0.05 level in at least 90% of the bootstrap samples). - For this endorsement maintenance submission, the quasi-R2 slightly decreased to 0.031, suggesting that about three percent of the variation in payment could be explained by patient-level risk factors. - The developer tested the impact of dual eligible status and the AHRQ SES index as social risk factors.
 The developer found that the two social risk factors did have slightly lower payment after adjustment for other risk factors in the multivariate model but the addition of these social risk factors had limited impact on model performance, little change in measure scores and measure scores estimated with hospitals with and without dual eligibility were highly correlated.